samhiggs/kmeans-algorithm/README.md

 7. Run against test set
 8. Upload

+## TEAM GOAL PRIORITIES
+* Implement basic testcases
+* implement a fully working script with defined K, random initialisation and Lloyds.
+* Implement Mac Queen & 1 other initialisation technique
+* Implement 1 other initialisation technique

 ## Team TODO List
+STRATEGY PATTERN TODO:
+* Create 2 concrete classes for the update_strategy (1 hr)
+* Create 3 concrete classes for init_strategy (1 hr)
+* Update kmeans.py (context class) to implement this (1 hr)
+* decide on which 2 initialisation strategies we use (2 hrs)

+KMEANS TODO
-1. Write testcases
+1. Write testcases (ALL) (1hr each)
+    Divide up testcases
+    Write outputs for functions (ALL)

-2. Import data from txt and csv filetype into a pandas dataframe
+2. Import data from txt and csv filetype into a pandas dataframe (20 mins)

 3. Clean data if necessary?
+(Unnecessary)
-4. display a summary of data and if k_clusters isn't defined then find optimal number for K (might not be necessary?)
+4. display a summary of data (20 mins)
+    AND if k_clusters isn't defined then find optimal number for K (might not be necessary?)
+(2 hrs)
 5. Split data into training and test set potentially creating a case for time series but can probably just leave that for now.
-6. Initialise clusters creating the correct data structure for them and setting up the data for parallellisation if necessary?
-7. Determine the initial observations.
-8. Create our first recursive observation algorithm.
+(20 mins)
+6. Implement each initialisation strategy (3 hrs each)
+8. Implement each update strategy (3 hrs each)
 9. Print our result and a visual representation of it.
+(30 mins)
+10. Improve our results (~)
+11. Submit!
+(30 mins)

 ## TO FIND OUT
-1. Will K always be given
+1. Will K always be given or do we have to find out
 2. Is speed important, should we be concerned with parallelisation?
-3.
+3. Points in space or points of data?
+(I think points of data)
+4. Does the data need to be cleaned